Is my phone number public on people-search sites?

 - Quarterly: Broker profiles regenerate.
 Re-scanning and re-submitting opt-outs every 90 days keeps the reduction in place.

-How many data broker sites have my phone number?
+How many sites have my phone number?

 Will removing my phone number from data brokers stop spam calls?